 2. Try removing ink with hair spray – it often works!

 3. Table salt on a damp cloth can remove blood stains.

 4. Mineral spirits (paint thinner) will remove some crayon and oil based stains.

 5. Apply a mixture of 1 part bleach to 4 parts water.
 Allow the solution to stand a few minutes and remove.
 The solution works slowly, so give it time to work on the stain.
 It may also bleach out part of the natural color.
 The bleach will work better if the spot is sanded lightly before application.
 (CAUTION: Bleach is poisonous.
 Follow label directions.)

 Vacuum regularly!
 Accumulated dust, pet hair and soiling are the major causes of fabric wear.
 To prolong the life of your mattress, it should be turned, to equalize wear.
 Flip your mattress over, (side to side) monthly, and every second month flip it end to end.
-Serene mattresses are one-side designs, that are not meant to be flipped over.

 HealthCare mattress cleaning instructions: